htutwaiphyoe/mastering-typescript/frontend-masters/react-and-typescript/README.md

 ## 08. Fetching API Data Exercise

+for array, can use empty array

+any => anything
+unknown => don't know what it is never => isn't anything

+React age old problem => passing down to children

 useEffect expects function signature that returns void or Destructor

 setTimeout and setInterval return numbers

+onChange: ChangeEventHandler<HTMLInputElement>;

+onSubmit: FormEventHandler<HTMLFormElement>;

 ## 09. Passing State Methods to Components